82% of the Failed Businesses in the US had a Cash Flow Problem! How you can Save your Startup?

 If you are not showing any urgency for your payments, then customers might delay them too.
 It may not be malicious on their part but a simple human psychological response.
 The customer may think that if you don’t care about your money, then they are the least bothered.
 Or they may assume that you are not in an urgent need of money and hence the payment can be delayed.

 Delay invoicing can hamper your cash flow.
 Don’t take the booked revenue for granted.
-Develop a custom automatic invoicing software if you need.
+Hire a custom web development company and ask them to develop a custom automatic invoicing software.
 It will release the invoices on an immediate basis and also keep track of the payments.